Quitch/AI-Bugfixes/README.md

 - Builds the Icarus Solar Drone.
 - Builds the Stinger Anti-Air Bot.
 - Adds a Random option for difficulty selection.
+- Prevents amphibious units getting stuck on islands with land armies.

 ## What It Doesn't Do